AllineedRu/SimpleExecutionLogger/README.md

 ## Installation

-To install the library you will need to install `SimplExecutionLogger` NuGet package for your project or build from sources and add a link to the library from your project.
+To install the library you will need to install `SimpleExecutionLogger` NuGet package for your project or build from sources and add a link to the library from your project.

 ## Usage